CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model: Detailed Results on Scaling Laws

 \subsection{Scaling Laws with Respect to Model Size}

 We further investigate how model parameters affect downstream performance by scaling the number of layers in the \textsc{EEGSSM} encoder from 3 to 8, resulting in parameter counts ranging from 6.82M to 15.17M.
-Detailed results across the FACED, SEED-V, and ISRUC\_S3 datasets are provided in Tables~\ref{tab:model_faced},~\ref{tab:model_seed}, and~\ref{tab:model_isruc}, respectively.
-To visualize the trend more clearly, Figure~\ref{fig:model_scaling} presents the performance curves as model size increases.
+Figure~\ref{fig:model_scaling} presents the performance curves as model size increases.
 Across all three datasets and evaluation metrics, we observe a consistent performance gain as the model size increases.
 The improvements are particularly pronounced on the FACED and ISRUC\_S3 datasets, where all three metrics show steady growth up to the largest model.
 In contrast, performance on SEED-V improves more modestly and begins to plateau beyond 13.5M parameters.
 These results suggest that increasing model capacity can enhance generalization ability, especially for datasets with richer structure or more complex temporal dynamics, while also indicating that optimal scaling may be task-dependent.

 To better understand the optimization behavior during pretraining, we plot the training loss curves for different model sizes in Figure~\ref{fig: loss_model}.
 As expected, larger models consistently achieve lower final training loss, indicating stronger capacity to fit the pretraining objective.
 The loss reduction is particularly evident when increasing from 3 to 6 layers, while the gain starts to saturate beyond 7 layers.
-This trend mirrors the downstream performance in Figure~\ref{fig:model_scaling} and Tables~\ref{tab:model_faced}–\ref{tab:model_isruc}, suggesting that both optimization efficiency and generalization benefit from increased model size—though with diminishing returns as parameter count grows.
+Even when increased to 24 layers, the reduction in pre-training loss brought by more than 100M parameters is not significant.
+This trend mirrors the downstream performance in Figure~\ref{fig:model_scaling}, suggesting that both optimization efficiency and generalization benefit from increased model size—though with diminishing returns as parameter count grows.
 These results reinforce the scalability of \textsc{EEGSSM} and underscore the importance of balancing capacity with task-specific requirements.

 Our results demonstrate consistent improvements in downstream performance as both data volume and model capacity increase, suggesting that EEG foundation models may continue to benefit from further scaling, similar to trends observed in vision and language domains.